Urban-Meteorology-Reading/SUEWS-Docs/docs/source/index.rst

 .. note::

-  This documentation is being migrated from our previous wiki site to this new system.
-  Also, some statements here may NOT be up to date as the model/software is under rapid development.
-  Please report issues on the `GitHub page`_.
+  Please report issues with the manual on the `GitHub page`_.

 - **How to get SUEWS?**